Storefronts

 Sidewalk Café Installation

-You need a permit from LPC and a Sidewalk Café License from the Department of Consumer Affairs (DCA) to install an unenclosed sidewalk café.
-See our guide for Storefronts.
+You need a permit from LPC and the Department of Transportation to install an unenclosed sidewalk café.
+See DOT’s Dining Out site for more information.

 How can I apply for a permit?